Low carb beef empanadas with dip

 - In a mixing bowl, whisk to combine almond flour, baking powder, cream of tartar, and xanthan gum.

-- Using the hook attachment of a mixer, knead until it has become a smooth ball of dough (about 2 minutes).
+- Using the hook attachment of a mixer, knead until it becomes a smooth dough ball (about 2 minutes).

 - Remove from the mixer, wrap in plastic film and let it rest in the refrigerator for an hour.

 - Once the dough is chilled, remove it from the refrigerator, cut them into pieces, and form each piece into a ball.

 - Press each ball between two pieces of parchment paper using a cutting board (or extend using a rolling pin) to make a flat disc that is 5” (13 cm) in diameter.

 - Peel off the top layer of paper and reuse for the other balls, leaving the discs on the bottom paper.
-The dough is softer and more delicate than the traditional empanadas dough, so you have to handle it with a bit more care.
+The dough is softer and more delicate than the traditional empanadas dough, so you have to handle it more carefully.
 Set the discs aside.

 - Split the remaining egg into yolk and white.
 Set the white aside.
 Whisk the yolk and heavy cream together.
 Set it aside too.

 - To fill the empanadas, scoop a tablespoon of the filling into the center of each of the dough discs.

 - Fold each over, using help from the parchment paper, to form a half-moon.
 Press the edges to seal.
-You have to be delicate in handling these and may need to gently fix any cracks in the dough.
-Don’t worry though, the empanadas will need to have some holes to let the steam out.
+You have to be delicate in handling these and may need to fix any cracks in the dough gently.
+Don’t worry though; the empanadas will need to have some holes to let the steam out.

 - Once they are all assembled, pierce once in the center with a toothpick.
 Paint each with the egg/cream wash.